zhyib/zhyib.github.io/source/_posts/20250623-Local-Forwarding-Configration-of-SwitchyOmega-and-Whistle.md

 ---
-title: Local Forwarding Configration of SwitchyOmgega and Whistle
+title: Local Forwarding Configuration of SwitchyOmega and Whistle
 date: 2025-06-23 10:53:38
 categories:
-  - Techenology
+  - Technical
   - Frontend
 tags:
-  - Techenology
+  - Technical
   - Frontend
 ---

-Since we requrire cookies when doing web development locally, there are two ways to do this:
+Since we require cookies when doing web development locally, there are two ways to do this:

 - Copy & paste the cookies from the browser to the localhost
 - Edit `hosts` file, forwarding url of test environment to `127.0.0.1`

-However, the first way is combersome, and the second way requires the edit permission.
+However, the first way is cumbersome, and the second way requires the edit permission.
 Therefore, there is another solution.

 ## Installation

 - SwitchyOmega is a browser extension, following the normal installation steps.
 - Whistle is a npm package, which can be installed by `npm install whistle -g`.
-It usually starts an servcie on `127.0.0.1:8899`.
+It usually starts an service on `127.0.0.1:8899`.

 <!-- more -->